felixge/node-memory-leak-tutorial/Readme.md

 being garbage collected, you can use this [v8-profiler fork](https://github.com/fgnass/v8-profiler) to explore the graph of _retainers_ ([screenshot](http://fgnass.posterous.com/finding-memory-leaks-in-nodejs-applications)).

+**Update:** You can also try out [Nodetime](http://nodetime.com)'s memory profiler.
+It uses V8's heap profiler to take snapshots and show the heap as seen from the retainers, e.g. variables and properties.
+Installing Nodetime is just two simple steps: 1) `npm install nodetime` and 2) `require('nodetime').profile()` (before other require statements).
+It will then print out a link for accessing the profiler's web console at nodetime.com.
+More on memory profiling with Nodetime in the blog post [
+Detecting Memory Leaks in Node.js Applications](http://nodetime.com/blog/detecting-memory-leaks-in-nodejs-apps) (with screenshot).

 That's it, you have learned the basics of tracking down memory leaks in node.js.